tscoleman3/tscoleman3.github.io/content/authors/lani_milstead2/_index.md

 # Username (this should match the folder name)
 authors:
-  - lani_milstead
+  - lani_milstead2

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: M.Sc.
-Graduate
+role: Research Associate

 # Organizations/Affiliations
 organizations:
   - name: Southeastern Louisiana University
+  - name: (May 2025 – present)
     url: ''

 # Short bio (displayed in user profile at end of posts)